LLNL/Abmarl/docs/src/tutorials/gridworld/maze_navigation.rst

 Extra Challenges
 ````````````````
 We've created a starkly different simulation using many of the same components
-as we did in the :ref:`TeamBattle tutorial <_gridworld_tutorial_team_battle>`.
+as we did in the :ref:`TeamBattle tutorial <gridworld_tutorial_team_battle>`.
 We can further explore the capabilities of the GridWorld Simulation Framework,
 such as:

 * Introduce additional navigating agents and modify the simulation so that the
   agents race to the target.
-* Recreate the pacman game.
-* Recreate the crossy road game.
-* Recreate some of your favorite games from the Arcade Learning Environment.
+* Recreate pacman, frogger, and some of your favorite games from the Arcade Learning Environment.
 Not
   all games can be recreated with these components, and some cannot be recreated
-  with at all with GridWorld Simulation Framework (because they are not grid-based).
+  at all with the GridWorld Simulation Framework (because they are not grid-based).
 * Connect this simulation with the Reinforcement Learning capabilities of Abmarl
   via a :ref:`Simulation Manager<sim-man>`.
 Does the agent learng how to solve
   mazes quickly?